mgautheret/spatial_transcriptomics/README.md

 # Deconvolution of 10X Visium Pancreatic cancer samples with SPADE

-These scripts form part of the ACACIA project and were created during a Master's internship with the Gene Expression and Oncogenesis team at the IGDR in Rennes, France.
+These scripts form part of the ACACIA project and were created during a Master's internship with the Gene Expression and Oncogenesis team at IGDR in Rennes, France.

 ### SpaGCN.py